 \begin{itemize} \item \textbf{E1:} Universities should \textbf{strengthen and broaden computational thinking in all relevant academic areas and on all levels}.
-This effort is vital for driving scientific, technological, and societal progress and needs to be addressed systematically at the university level as a crucial factor in workforce development for the 21st century. \item \textbf{E2:} \textbf{Dedicated CSE programs at all university degree levels} should be created to educate future core CSE researchers for jobs in the private and government sectors, in research laboratories, and in academia.
-New CSE-centric teaching materials are required to support such programs. \item \textbf{E3:} The \textbf{common core of CSE and data science}, as well as their synergy, should be exploited in educational programs that will prepare the computational and data scientists of the future.
+This effort is vital for driving scientific, technological, and societal progress and needs to be addressed systematically at the university level as a crucial factor in workforce development for the 21st century.

+\item \textbf{E2:} \textbf{Dedicated CSE programs at all university degree levels should be created} to educate future core CSE researchers for jobs in the private and government sectors, in research laboratories, and in academia.
+New CSE-centric teaching materials are required to support such programs.

+\item \textbf{E3:} The \textbf{common core of CSE and data science}, as well as their synergy, \textbf{should be exploited} in educational programs that will prepare the computational and data scientists of the future.
 Aided by scientific visualization and interactive computational experiments, CSE is a powerful motivator for study in the STEM disciplines at pre-university levels.
-Outreach materials are required. \end{itemize}
+Outreach materials are required.